A Shield Against Night

 She looked at Powell, tilted her head.
 “Never mind me.
 What’s a Dear like you doing on the winter moors?”

-“I’m a Ranger” said Powell, tugging the mantle of her cloak.
+“I’m a Ranger,” said Powell, tugging the mantle of her cloak.
 A crest was embroidered there in dark thread; a fir cone set on a shield.

 A wide smile gleamed under Gretle’s shawl.
-“And Ranger girls wander the moors alone, with naught but a sword and a mouthful of curses?”
+“And Ranger girls wander the moors alone with naught but a sword and a mouthful of curses?”

 “Of course.
-‘Fast is the shield against night’ ” recited the old voice.
+‘Fast is the shield against night,’ ” recited the old voice.

-“So goes the motto,” nodded the Ranger.
+“That’s the motto,” nodded the Ranger.

 Powell grinned, wry.
 “Admittedly, I’m not such a wise one, yet.
-Got lost in a little flurry,” she smiled, looked serious.
+Got lost in just a little flurry,” she smiled, looked serious.
 “My thanks for bringing me in, Master Gretle.
 I wish I might repay you.”

 “Oh, but you might, yet,” said Gretle, eyes gleaming, large, under the dirty shawl.